MPLew-is/github-projects-webhook-receiver/ReadMe.md

 	- `REGION`: AWS region name in which you've deployed the Lambda and secrets (for example, `us-west-1`)
 	- `GITHUB_CREDENTIALS_SECRET_ARN`: ARN for the GitHub credentials secret created above
 	- `SLACK_CREDENTIALS_SECRET_ARN`: ARN for the Slack credentials secret created above
-	- `GITHUB_SLACK_CONFIGURATION_SECRET_ARN`: ARN for the GitHub/Slack configuration secret created above
+	- `CONFIGURATION_SECRET_ARN`: ARN for the GitHub/Slack configuration secret created above
-	- `GITHUB_APP_INSTALLATION_LOGIN`: name of the user/organization you installed your GitHub App on
 7. [Create a Function URL](https://docs.aws.amazon.com/lambda/latest/dg/urls-configuration.html) for your Lambda
 8. Back in your GitHub App settings, in the `General` tab and the `Webhook` section, check the `Active` box and fill in your new Lambda URL
 	- Use the HMAC secret created above and stored in `Secrets/github-credentials.json` as the Webhook secret